projectsinpython2018/Python-In-Neuroscience/Session_1/README.md

 Please find the PDF and review, feel free to ask any questions related to this powerpoint.

-This site for downloading ppt files that teaching on class [FTP] (ftp://pythoninneuroscience.local:2020)
+This site for downloading ppt files that teaching on class (ftp://pythoninneuroscience.local:2020).